Palefsky Collision Project

 The 20th Anniversary Palefsky Collision Project

-Directed by Patrick McColery in collaboration with Pearl Cleage, Playwright, the 2021 Palefsky Collision Project will explore Marvin Gaye's legendary album, What's Going On, and will convene on the following dates:
+Directed by Patrick McColery in collaboration with Pearl Cleage, Playwright, the 2021 Palefsky Collision Project explored Marvin Gaye's legendary album What's Going On.

 In Partnership with: